joshbrew/HEG_ESP32/Device_README.txt

 --DEVICE INSTRUCTIONS--

+When the device boots up you will see LEDs blink, first in a rapid series, then 3 times slowly.
+These indicate which mode you are in then pressing the reset button or pulling the plug on the device between the slow blinks will let you do different things.

+First set of rapid blinks indicates communication modes:
+Two blinks - Bluetooth Low Energy mode indicator
+Three blinks - WiFi mode indicator
+Four blinks - Bluetooth classic mode indicator

+Then resetting/unpowering the device between the indicator and slow LED blinks:
+After rapid blinks - put device to sleep
+After first slow blink - change communication mode (see above for codes) After second blink - Reset WiFi credentials, sometimes it does not connect to routers correctly and then kaputs the WiFi mode - or you haven't found the IP which is visible on the serial monitor or in your router settings.
+After third blink - Normal operation

 HEG serial/ble/wifi commands:
 't' - Turns sensor on, you'll see a data stream if the sensor is isolated, as in contacting your skin and not exposed to ambient light.
 'f' - Sensor off.